In my earlier essay on Commensurablism, I laid out my four core principles and their negations:

 Most theories of knowledge are either foundationalist or coherentist, and most of those who reject both of those conclude that therefore knowledge is impossible, seeing infinitism to be as incoherent as I do.
 But a few philosophers, including Immanuel Kant and Karl Popper, have instead rejected the justificationist principle tacitly underlying all of those positions, and instead say, as do I, that it is not necessary to reject every opinion until you can find reasons to justify it; it is only necessary to reject an opinion if you find reasons to reject it, and it is acceptable to hold any opinion, for no reason at all, until such reasons to reject it are found.

-Like with coherentism, contradictions between different opinions are good reasons to reject some or all of them; and like with infinitism, this process of whittling away incorrect opinions is unending.
-But because both coherentism and infinitism tacitly accept the justificationist principle, neither of them quite adequately escapes the dilemma of either following it into relativism, or else abandoning it for dogmatism.
+Like with coherentism, contradictions between different opinions are good reasons to reject some or all of them; like with infinitism, this process of whittling away incorrect opinions is unending; and like with foundationalism, it is permissible to hold some opinion or another before that unending process is completed.
+But because all of those three options tacitly accept the justificationist principle, none of them quite adequately escapes the dilemma of either following it into relativism, or else abandoning it for dogmatism.

 Justificationism, if true, would make it impossible to ever rationally hold an opinion, instead insisting either that we hold no opinions, or else hold some core opinions to be, quite irrationally, beyond question.
 In rejecting justificationism, we make room to hold some opinions, still open to question, that can nevertheless serve as reasons to hold or reject other opinions.